2013 Infiniti M Hybrid Interior

 - "There's good legroom and ample headroom for even taller drivers, but those long of leg may find their right knee hitting the center console." -- Consumer Guide (2012)

 The 2013 Infiniti M35h comes with a moonroof, rain-sensing windshield wipers, push-button start, dual-zone automatic climate control, a universal garage door opener, a backup camera and a six-speaker stereo with Bluetooth, satellite radio and a USB port.
-Options and features available in packages include a Bose stereo, navigation and rear parking sensors, as well as forward collision, blind spot monitoring and lane departure warning systems.
+Options and features available in packages include a Bose stereo, navigation and rear parking sensors, as well as forward collision warning, blind spot monitoring and lane departure warning.

 Reviewers say that the M35h’s tech features are among the most user-friendly in the class.
 They note that its audio and climate controls are easy to use, and that the stereo offers exceptional sound quality.
 Still, one critic says that the control knob to access these functions isn’t ideally placed, while another writes that the M35h’s phone system couldn’t download his entire list of contacts.